gagolews/genieclust/docs/_sources/weave/noise.rst.txt

-Let's load an example data set that can be found the on `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ package's project site:
+Let's load an example dataset that can be found the on `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ :cite:`hdbscanpkg` package's project site:

 .. code-block:: python